top of page

 1. Woodstock, Vermont

 Woodstock is often called one of the most picturesque towns in America.
-Its covered bridges, historic inns, and a perfectly maintained village green create a timeless scene.
+Its covered bridges, historic inns, and perfectly maintained village green create a timeless scene.
 Visitors enjoy walking the quaint streets, browsing local shops, and dining in cozy restaurants.

 2. Stockbridge, Massachusetts